 What information do we collect about you?

-We collect information about you, known as personal data, such as your name, address and where applicable your e-mail and telephone number when you subscribe as a member of the society or place an order for products and services.
-We also collect information when you voluntarily complete forms in relation to research.
+We collect information about you, known as personal data, such as your name, address, e-mail and telephone number when you subscribe as a member of the society or place an order for products and services.
+We also collect information when you voluntarily use Contact Us and complete forms in relation to research.
 Website usage information is collected using cookies

 How will we use that information about you?